Every Google Review Needs a Response

 Most local businesses respond to negative reviews when they notice them and ignore positive ones.
-The logic seems reasonable: a happy customer doesn't need anything, and a complaint needs damage control.
+The logic seems reasonable because a happy customer doesn't need anything, and a complaint needs damage control.

-I owned two restaurants for a decade.
-A fellow restaurant operator told me his team spends eight hours a week writing review responses across his locations.
-That number sounds high until you calculate it yourself.
-Ten reviews a week, fifteen minutes per thoughtful response, across multiple locations.
-The hours add up.
+I owned two restaurants for a decade, and a fellow restaurant operator told me his team spends eight hours a week writing review responses across his locations.
+That number sounds high until you run the arithmetic, because ten reviews a week at fifteen minutes per thoughtful response adds up fast across multiple locations.

 A five-star review is a customer telling the Internet that your business did something right.
 Responding to it reinforces the specific thing they valued, makes the reviewer feel recognized, and shows every future reader that the business pays attention.